sdpython/python3_module_template/README.rst

     from ..subproject.myexample import myclass

-You should use relative imports as much as possible.
+You must use relative imports.
 To add a module at deeper level than the previous one, you should add relative imports in every ``__init__.py`` along the way.